Are you getting eight hours of sleep a night? If not, these tips could help you to get a better night’s sleep.

 Pillows should also be replaced at least every two years – if they are looking saggy, they can’t support your head and neck properly.
 You also need to consider that pillows are a haven for dust mites.
 So if you have allergies or asthma, you might want to replace them more frequently than that.

-3: Create a relaxing sleep environment
+Create a relaxing sleep environment

-If your bedroom is cluttered and you have work stacked up on your bedside table, it’s going to be hard for you to switch off at the end of the evening.
+Like many people, you might spend some or all of your week working from home.
+But if your bedroom is cluttered and you have work stacked up on your bedside table, it’s going to be hard for you to switch off at the end of the evening.

 Check the temperature of your room

 The temperature of your room could be making it hard for you to sleep well.

-5: Do some exercise during the day
+Do some exercise during the day

 Regular moderate exercise during the day can relieve tension in your body, making it easier for you to sleep at night.

-6: Watch what you eat and drink before bedtime
+Watch what you eat and drink before bedtime

 Eating a big meal in the evening can make it difficult to sleep later on, especially if you tend to suffer from heartburn or other digestive issues.
 On the other hand, going to bed hungry can make it hard to get to sleep.
 So try eating an early evening meal and then having a snack shortly before bed.

 Some foods can actually aid sleep.
 For instance turkey and warm milk both contain tryptophan and bananas have high levels of magnesium and serotonin.
 The orexin in honey can reduce alertness, while camomile, almonds and oatcakes can also help sleep.

 Set a relaxing bedtime routine

 Parents know that a routine is really important for helping their children to drift off to sleep at the end of the day.
 But it’s not just babies who benefit from a relaxing routine before bedtime.

-Following the same cues every evening helps your body to recognise that its time to sleep.
+Following the same cues every evening helps your body to recognise when its time to sleep.

 So you could head up to bed each evening at the same time, maybe read a few pages of a novel (nothing too exciting!) and listen to some relaxing music.
-Or try using a lavender sleep spray, listening to a relaxation CD, or practising yoga or meditation.
+Or try using a lavender sleep spray, listening to a relaxation CD or practising yoga or meditation.

 Take a warm bath or shower before bed

 A warm bath or shower relaxes your body and reminds your brain that it’s bedtime.
 The cool air of your bedroom after the warm temperature of the water can really help to release tension in your body and make you feel sleepy.

 Turn off the electronics

 Yes, you knew this was coming, didn’t you?
 The blue light from a TV, mobile phone or backlit screen can really disrupt your sleep patterns, so it’s a good idea to banish them from your room altogether.

-Replace your mobile phone with an alarm clock to wake you in the morning, and try reading paper novels instead of a backlit e-reader.
+Replace your mobile phone with an alarm clock to wake you in the morning, and try reading paper books instead of a backlit e-reader.